 Here I will share with you the tricks behind the techniques: the unveiling of the magic!

-birch tree The first step is to paint in the background around the area where you want your tree to go, leaving that part white.
+1. How to Paint a Birch Tree with a Fork!
+The first step is to paint in the background around the area where you want your tree to go, leaving that part white.
 Next, wet the paper along the tree trunk and drop in your shadow colours.
 Then use the handle of the fork to create the birch bark along the tree by pushing it into the paper and dragging it across the tree in various parts of the trunk.
 This will cause some of the paint to be lifted revealing the white birch, and some of the paint to seep into the crevasses which makes the dark lines of the bark.
 You can then dab in a few drops of dark paint for contrast.
 If you paint in any branches, use one of the prongs on the fork to scratch along the branch to create texture.

+2. Turn Salt into Snowflakes!
 This one is so fun, and literally quite magical.

 As with the birch tree you must save your whites, so paint your background colour around any white areas, such as the snowmen in this example.
 While the paint is STILL WET, sprinkle some salt onto the painting.